lambduh/lambduh/README.md

 AWS Lambda is pretty sweet, albeit still a bit quirky.

-I just spent a week building out my first Lambda function, and a handful of needs can be DRYed up and useful for many more Lambda functions.
+I just spent a week building out my first Lambda function, and some tasks can be DRYed up.

-Lambduh is just a grouping of those functions.
+(Lambduh)[https://github.com/lambduh] is a grouping of these composable modules.

 New Repos/Contributors/etc. are welcome - reach out with anything as an Issue.